IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Evaluation: Protection analysis

 \subsubsection{Inadvertent data exposure}

-To demonstrate \llmsys's protection against inadvertent exposure of user data, due to the ambiguity of natural language, we extend and implement the use case discussed in Case study~\ref{cs:data-access}, where the data needed by a travel reservation app might already be shared with the system.
-Specifically, we develop an app to make travel reservations, named \texttt{Travel Mate}, and an app to book doctors appointment, named \texttt{Health Companion}.
-For both of the apps, we specify that personal data is required but do not precisely define what specific data it required.
-To improve the user experience, we also specify that the LLM may not need to request user for data if it has already recorded it in prior interactions.
+To demonstrate \llmsys's protection against inadvertent exposure of user data due to the ambiguity of natural language, we extend and implement the use case discussed in Case study~\ref{cs:data-access}, where the data needed by a travel reservation app might already be shared with the system.
+We develop an app to make travel reservations, named \texttt{Travel Mate}, and an app to book a doctor's appointment, named \texttt{Health Companion}.
+For both of the apps, we specify that personal data is required but do not precisely define what specific data it requires.
+To improve the user experience, we also specify that the LLM may not need to request the user for data if it has already recorded it in prior interactions.
 After installing these apps, we first query the system that triggers \texttt{Health Companion} and share some personal data, including the symptoms experienced by the user.
 We then query the system that triggers \texttt{Travel Mate} and do not share any additional personal data, but instead expect the system to automatically share it.

-Figure~\ref{figure:data-access} provides a side-by-side comparison of a summarized execution of the users queries with \texttt{Health Companion} and \texttt{Travel Mate} in \baseline and \llmsys.
-From the execution flow of \baseline, it can be seen that the imprecise definition provided by the \texttt{Travel Mate} leads to inadvertent exposure of sensitive and personal data that it does not need.
-In the case of \llmsys, the system also tries to provide the same personal data to \texttt{Travel Mate} when it is invoked but fails, since explicit user permission is required before data can be shared while invoking an app.
+After resolving the user query, we note that in \baseline, the imprecise definition provided by the \texttt{Travel Mate} leads to inadvertent exposure of sensitive and personal data that it does not need.
+Whereas in \llmsys, the system also tries to provide the same personal data to \texttt{Travel Mate} when it is invoked but fails, since explicit permission is required before data can be shared while invoking an app.
+Figure~\ref{fig:data-exposure} provides a comparison of a summarized execution in \baseline and \llmsys.

-As it can be seen in the figure that the user will need to manually provide data, which requires additional effort.
+We also note that in this scenario the user will need to manually provide data, which requires additional effort.
 We contend that this usability security trade-off is necessary.
-Overall, this case study motivates the need for precise declaration of apps and highlights that the ambiguity of natural language poses risk to the users, even in the absence of active attackers.
+Overall, this case study motivates the need for precise declaration of apps and highlights that the ambiguity of natural language poses risks to the users, even in the absence of active attackers.